-Note: Due to the requirement for a binary comparison in subsequent steps, this is the last GUI screen if users are comparing more than 2 groups when we know the amino acid identity at the "given" position.
+Note: Due to the requirement for a binary comparison in subsequent steps, this is the last GUI screen if users are comparing more than 2 groups provides the "given" amino acid, and the x-axis provides the amount of information we gain at every other position when we know the amino acid identity at the "given" position.
 We present this data as a difference between the mutual information of group 1 and the mutual information of group 2.
 The y-axis is measured in "Bits" the fundamental unit of information, with a positive value (green) indicating higher mutual information in the first group (here "Cluster 10") and a negative value (pink) indicating higher mutual information in the second group (here "Cluster 11").